 Well, then, that’s it, he thought, sighing.
 Blushweaver was right.
 I probably shouldn’t have come.

-“All right,” the queen said, throwing her hands up in the air.
+“All right,” the queen said, hair suddenly turning red as she threw her hands up in the air.
 “What is going on here?”

 He paused.
 “Your majesty?”